MRO spare parts features

 • Croston forecasting

-The Croston-forecasting method is specifically designed to forecast parts with intermittent demand.
-This makes it applicable to slow moving-parts, where due to the infrequency of demand, demand is often intermittent.
+The Croston forecasting method is specifically designed to forecast parts with intermittent demand.
+This makes it applicable to slow moving parts.

-Croston separately forecasts the demand size (if there is demand, how much is requested) and demand interval (what is the time between two consecutive demands).
-In this way, the exaggerated impact of months without demand that occurs with normal forecasting algorithms is negated.
+Croston forecasts the demand size (the size of the demand request, if there is demand) and the demand interval (the time between two consecutive demands) separately.
+This way, the exaggerated impact of months without demand that occurs with normal forecasting algorithms is negated.

 • Typical Demand Quantity (TDQ)

-The TDQ-method determines logical batches that correspond with typical amounts requested by customers.
-Based on the chosen stock availability target and lead time, Lanza calculates which number, or combination, of batches should be stocked to achieve the target stock availability.
+The TDQ method determines logical batches that correspond with typical amounts requested by end users (often Maintenance).
+Based on the chosen stock availability target and lead time, Lanza calculates which number – or combination – of batches should be stocked to achieve the target stock availability.

 Repairable management

 Lanza offers specialized functionalities to account for the different characteristics of repairable parts.
-In comparison with regular consumable parts, which are discarded when broken, repairables can be repaired.
+In comparison with regular consumable parts, repairables can be repaired.
 This requires several different processes and considerations in the planning of repairables.
-Next to classifying repairable parts as repairables, making them easy to find, Lanza enables planners to account for these differences by:

 • Utilizing repair and purchase lead times